-2. Handling the cone wash nozzle by its base because the tip is fragile, insert the cone wash nozzle (P/N FM102521) into the source block, and then carefully rotate the nozzle tip to the right.
-See Figure 73.

-Figure 73.
-View of the source block, showing the cone wash nozzle turned to the right

-- 3. Remove the lint-free cloth from the bottom of the source enclosure. - 4.
-Insert the entrance cone into the source block, and then turn it counter-clockwise.
-Figure 63 on page 82.
+- 2. Handling the cone wash nozzle by its base because the tip is fragile, insert the cone wash nozzle (part number FM102521) into the source block, and carefully rotate the nozzle tip to the right.
+Lubricating the O-ring with a little methanol helps the insertion process.
+See Figure 73. - 3.
+Remove the lint-free cloth from the bottom of the source enclosure. - 4.
+Insert the entrance cone into the source block, and turn it counter-clockwise.
+Figure on page 83.

 Note The entrance cone assembly is reverse-threaded.
-Therefore, to remove it, you turn it clockwise.
-To install it, you turn it counter-clockwise.
+Therefore, to remove it, turn it clockwise.
+To install it, turn it counter-clockwise.

 - 5. Install the probe heater: - a.
-Remove the probe heater from its holder, and then rotate the black knobs of the probe heater, so that they face away from each other.
-See Figure 56 on page 74. - b.
-Insert the tube portion of the probe heater into the probe mount. - c.
+Remove the probe heater from its holder, and rotate the black knobs of the probe heater so that they face away from each other.
+See Figure 56 on page 75. - b.
+Insert the tube portion of the probe heater into the probe mount.
+Be certain that the two small O-rings are still in place on the probe mount. - c.
 Rotate the black knobs of the probe heater forward to their locking position.
-See Figure 55 on page 74. - 6.
+See Figure 55 on page 75. - 6.
 Install the API probe: - a.
-Turn the locking plate clockwise to the open position and carefully insert the ESI probe (P/N FM102595) (see Figure 36 on page 58) or the APCI probe (P/N FM102587) (see Figure 49 on page 68) into the probe heater.
+Turn the locking plate clockwise to the open position, and carefully insert the ESI probe (part number FM102595) (see Figure 36 on page 58) or the APCI probe (part number FM102587) (see Figure 49 on page 69) into the probe heater.

-CAUTION Take care not to damage the tip of the API probe capillary.
+Note Take care not to damage the tip of the API probe capillary.
 If you are installing the ESI probe, take care not to damage its ceramic sleeve.

 - b.
 Turn the locking plate counterclockwise into the closed position. - c.
-Screw the PEEK fingertight fitting into the ESI probe assembly (P/N FM102595) or APCI probe assembly (P/N FM102587). - 7.
-Pump down the MS detector:
+Screw the PEEK fingertight fitting into the ESI probe assembly (part number FM102595) or APCI probe assembly (part number FM102587).